negsi/trinity-flask/README.md

 ```bash
 python run_app.py
 ```
-If you want to use our MySQL Docker Compose configuration, then run Start serving the app via
+If you want to use our MySQL Docker Compose configuration, then run the following command for starting the container.
 ```bash
 docker compose -f docker-compose.mysql.yml up -d
 ```